 - TSA will notify New Jersey of the results of the background checks and New Jersey will either issue or deny a HAZMAT endorsement based on that information

 - A driver must be a U.S. citizen or lawful permanent resident to hold a HAZMAT endorsement

-- Those receiving a HAZMAT endorsement in New Jersey must also comply with MVC's 6 Point ID Verification Program
+- Those receiving a HAZMAT endorsement in New Jersey must also comply with MVC's 6 point ID requirements

 Hazardous materials include: